 Private Credit is Booming.
 Technology Due Diligence Hasn't Caught Up..

-Last week I was at the Private Equity Wire European Summit with our co-founder Roja Buck, and one conversation from the day stood out because it pointed to something shifting in how credit funds think about technology risk and value creation.
+Last week I was at the Private Equity Wire European Summit with our co-founder Roja Buck, and one conversation stood out — it pointed to something shifting in how credit funds think about technology risk.

-The private credit workshop, featuring Paolo Marrone from Tikehau Capital and Rafael Calvo from Clearlake Credit, covered plenty of ground on deal flow and underwriting in a higher-rate environment.
-The point that resonated most was one that sits underneath all of it: at some stage in the committee process, private credit funds face a non-zero risk that as the lender they might end up owning the actual asset.
+The private credit workshop, featuring senior leaders from Tikehau Capital and Clearlake Credit, covered deal flow and underwriting in a higher-rate environment.
+The point that resonated most sits underneath all of it: at some stage in the committee process, private credit funds face a real risk that as the lender they end up owning the actual asset.

-Many moons ago I was a young credit structurer at HSBC and I sat in plenty of credit committees.
-I wrote plenty of credit papers and thought deeply about the risks surrounding the transactions I was structuring.
-But I must be honest — we never really thought too deeply about actually running the underlying asset.
+Earlier in my career I was a credit structurer at HSBC, sitting in credit committees and writing credit papers.
+I thought deeply about the risks surrounding the transactions I was structuring.
+But honestly — we never really thought about actually running the underlying asset.

-That's a fundamentally different risk position for credit committees from simply pricing a loan.
-Yet in our experience as technology auditors, technology due diligence is far less embedded in private credit processes than it is in equity investing.
+That's a fundamentally different risk position from simply pricing a loan.
+Yet technology due diligence is far less embedded in private credit processes than it is in equity investing.

 If you might end up holding the keys to a technology-enabled business, understanding the quality, scalability, and risk profile of that technology feels like an important conversation to have.